gcpevents/eventsforcloudrun/csharp/README.md

 # Events for Cloud Run – C# Quickstart

-This folder contains a quickstart app for using Events for Cloud Run with C#.
+This folder contains a .NET app for using Events for Cloud Run with C#.

 ## Deploy to Cloud Run